CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

-per GPU task division may be handled by the program itself, for example using [Python's multiprocessing library](https://docs.python.org/3/library/multiprocessing.html) to launch separate processes, or one can use Slurm's MPI facility to launch **multiple MPI tasks**.
-Whether MPI tasks are used or not depends on the software framework used.
+per GPU task division may be handled by the program itself, for example using [Python's multiprocessing library](https://docs.python.org/3/library/multiprocessing.html) to launch separate processes.
+Another method is to use Slurm's MPI facility to launch **multiple MPI tasks**.
+Whether MPI tasks are used or not often depends on the software framework used.

 ### Slurm examples

-Below are Slurm batch script examples for launching single- or multi-node jobs, with or without MPI.
+In this section we provide Slurm batch script examples for launching single- or multi-node jobs, with or without MPI.

 !!! warning "Note"

-    Please make sure that your code can actually take advantage of multiple GPUs as this typically requires some changes to the program. **Simply reserving more GPUs isn't enough!**
+    Please make sure that your code can actually take advantage of multiple GPUs as this typically requires some changes to the program. **Simply reserving more GPUs is not enough!**

-You can [monitor that your program is using all the reserved GPUs efficiently](gpu-ml.md#gpu-utilization) with the same mechanisms described in our GPU-accelerated machine learning guide.
+You can [monitor that your program is using all the reserved GPUs](gpu-ml.md#gpu-utilization) with the same mechanisms described in our GPU-accelerated machine learning guide.
 The only difference is that you should now see statistics for more than one GPU.

 #### Single node run using 2 GPUs, no MPI